atropos-null/LS/py119/py119_studyguide.md

 while number > 0:
-    digit = number % 10 #This "slices" off right most first. digits.append(digit) #This line adds the "slice" to the digits list number = number // 10  #This list "slices" the digit off of the number to continue.
+    digit = number % 10 #This "slices" off right most first. digits.append(digit) #This line adds the "slice" to the digits list number = number // 10  #This line "slices" the digit off of the number to continue.
 ```

 What if you need to convert back to a string numeral, but you still can't use `str()`?